3-Month Wedding Planning Timeline: The Ruthless Prioritization Playbook

 • Contingency: 5-8%

 Day 5-7: Research venues.
-Call 5-7 venues.
-Ask for all-inclusive packages first.
+Call 5 to 7 venues.
+Ask two questions on every call:

 Week 2: Book the Venue

 Day 11-14: Sign the contract.
 Read every line.
-Check for hidden fees.
+Check for hidden fees (setup, breakdown, cake cutting, corkage, overtime rates).
 Negotiate before signing.
+Most couples don't; vendors expect it.

 Day 15-17: Book your photographer.
 3 portfolio reviews, pick one.
-Digital-only package for best value.
+Go digital-only package for best value.

 Day 18-19: Book your officiant.
-If a friend is officiating, check your state's ordination requirements.
+If a friend is officiating, check your state's ordination requirements immediately (some states have 30-day waiting periods).

-Day 20-21: Send save-the-dates.
-Skip physical.
+Day 20-21: Send digital save-the-dates.
 Email or group text with date, location, and "formal invitation to follow."
+Physical save-the-dates are the first thing to cut.

-Day 25-28: Book florist or plan DIY flowers.
-For 3 months, simpler is better.
-Seasonal flowers, candles, greenery.
+Day 25-26: Book florist or commit to DIY with seasonal flowers, candles, and greenery.
+For 3 months, simpler is always better.

 End of Month 1 Checklist: